The Diamond Circle in Iceland

 This crater is a part of the Krafla caldera, the most active volcanic area in north Iceland.

-The surrounding landscapes are truly amazing and you will enjoy many mountains that will be all around you.
-You will also have a really nice view on the Krafla power plant.
+The surrounding landscapes are truly amazing and you will enjoy the surrounding mountains.
+You will also have a really nice view of the Krafla power plant.

 Photo: Krafla power plant in North Iceland